 Revisiting the idea of motive in relation to serial murder, the lack of apparent motive in serial murder is not only disturbing to the public, but is in fact another uniquely challenging aspect of investigating these crimes.
 What makes these killers tick?
 There are a few theories proposed to explain the serial murderer’s frame of mind.
 Although no clear clinical explanation for violent behavior exists, some research suggests that biological causes such as EEG abnormalities or head trauma could be to blame in some cases.
 However, this explanation does not account for the numerous people who have had physical trauma to the head and have never engaged in overtly violent behavior, nor the murderers studied who have no history of physiological or physical abnormalities.

 Therefore, psychological and sociological theories have come to the forefront as predominant explanations for the violent behavior of serial murderers.
 While it is in some ways comforting to label these offenders as “psychos” because it seems to provide a rational explanation for their seemingly irrational and horrific crimes, true psychosis (temporary or permanent loss of touch with reality) is only the case in a very small percentage.
 The core ‘affliction’ of most serial killers is a personality disorder, Antisocial Personality Disorder (ASPD).
-These people might be referred to as psychopaths or sociopaths (terms that are generally used interchangeably).
+These people might be referred to as psychopaths or sociopaths (terms that are sometimes used interchangeably++).
 A psychopath is not, however, psychotic.
 The core characteristic of sociopathology is the almost complete lack of empathy for others.
 A sociopath may also exhibit poor judgement, chronic lying, and inability to honor promises or commitments.
 (See DSM4-TR for full list of diagnostic characteristics.)
 In short, these individuals know the difference between right and wrong, they just don’t care.

 So what causes a person to be a sociopath?
 There are extensive theories regarding this, but for the sake of brevity and simplicity, let us say that there are psychological and sociological theories that may help explain the development of a sociopath, including, but not limited to: